 So here’s a look at how it works (on the sample form), as well as how the randomization process will work.

-You can view the list of hotels and prices by clicking here, with prices ranging from ranging from $180/night for one person at the Handlery Hotel, up to $352/night for the Hotel del Coronado.
+You can view the list of hotels and prices by clicking here, with prices ranging from ranging from $178/night for one person at the Days Inn San Diego Hotel Circle South, up to $439/night for a Grand King at the Pendry San Diego.
 Most attendees will be trying for a downtown hotel in the Gaslamp, but the General Hotel Sale also includes hotels at both the airport and in Mission Valley.

-onPeak requires that attendees select up to six hotel choices, in order of preference, in both Downtown and Non-Downtown sections.
+onPeak lets you submit up to six hotel choices in each Downtown and Non-Downtown areas, for a total of 12 hotel submissions total (though you only have to select one hotel total in order for your submission to be valid – so you don’t have to choose more if you don’t want to).
+These submissions are ranked, in order of preference, for both Downtown and Non-Downtown sections.
 You are allowed to select a minimum of one hotel in either section, up to a maximum of 12 (six each in both).
 Research which hotels you’re interested in before the sale begins, so you’re not wasting valuable time.
 Before the sale begins, plan on having the following information handy:

 - Your list of hotels for each section, in order of preference (write the name exactly as it appears on the Comic-Con hotel list)